nikwins/application_portfolio/README.md

 To deploy the application to a live server, change the `NODE_ENV` to `production` and run `yarn generate`.

 Copy the contents of `.output/public/` to your server.

+You can also use Netlify, Vercel or similar services to deploy the app.
+For that, you can follow [this guide](https://www.storyblok.com/tp/create-a-preview-environment-for-your-nuxt-3-website/#b-deployment-b).

 ## Built With